pixcapsoft/PyRcEdit/README.md

 > ⚠️ Important: Always provide the full path to the executable.
 > Relative paths may cause:
-> fatal error : Unable to commit change
+> `fatal error : Unable to commit change`

 ### 📁 Directory Mode (Using pyrcedit.prec)

-If you frequently run the same commands, place them in a pyrcedit.prec file and run:
+If you frequently run the same commands, place them in a pyrcedit.prec file at your project folder and run:

 ```bash
 pyrcedit .